Some time ago I posted about a declarative approach to the

 # If $1 is defined, but ${COMMANDS[$1]} does not exist, then try ${COMMANDS[main]}

-# Finally, pass all arguments to selected entry point
+# Finally, pass all arguments to the selected entry point

 Option parsing